 Purpose of Risk Analysis

 Performing quality risk analysis in aviation SMS program takes time and practice to master.
-Real world situations are often messy, unclear, and organizing these situations into logical parts and in logical order is, at best, inexact.
+Real-world situations are often messy, unclear, and organizing these situations into logical parts and in a logical order is, at best, inexact.
 Then throw in the fact that oversight agencies have specific expectations about how these situations should be managed, and things become even more confusing.

 Therefore, risk analysis has two primary purposes:

 - Reducing messy, real-life safety issues into clearly organized parts; and

 - Ensuring that these “identifiable parts” are the kind that oversight agencies will agree with.